Phase margin: Theory

 It is also assumed that the graph of gain vs. frequency crosses unity gain with a negative slope and does so only once.
 This consideration matters only with reactive and active feedback networks, as may be the case with active filters.

 Phase margin and its important companion concept, gain margin, are measures of stability in closed-loop, dynamic-control systems.
 Phase margin indicates relative stability, the tendency to oscillate during its damped response to an input change such as a step function.
 Gain margin indicates absolute stability and the degree to which the system will oscillate, without limit, given any disturbance.

 The output signals of all amplifiers exhibit a time delay when compared to their input signals.
 This delay causes a phase difference between the amplifier's input and output signals.
 If there are enough stages in the amplifier, at some frequency, the output signal will lag behind the input signal by one cycle period at that frequency.
 In this situation, the amplifier's output signal will be in phase with its input signal though lagging behind it by 360°, i.e., the output will have a phase angle of −360°.
 This lag is of great consequence in amplifiers that use feedback.
-The reason: the amplifier will oscillate if the fed-back output signal is in phase with the input signal at the frequency at which its open-loop voltage gain equals its closed-loop voltage gain and the open-loop voltage gain is one or greater.
+The reason being that the amplifier will oscillate if the fed-back output signal is in phase with the input signal at the frequency at which its open-loop voltage gain equals its closed-loop voltage gain, as long as the open-loop voltage gain is one or greater.
 The oscillation will occur because the fed-back output signal will then reinforce the input signal at that frequency.
 In conventional operational amplifiers, the critical output phase angle is −180° because the output is fed back to the input through an inverting input which adds an additional −180°.